karthicware/StudyMate/docs/epics/epic-1-owner-dashboard-analytics.md

 ### Feature 1.1: Admin Dashboard
 **As an** Owner,
-**I want** a Dashboard
-**so that** I can see real-time metrics (Revenue, Occupancy, Active Students).
+**I want** a Dashboard with hall selection capability **so that** I can see real-time metrics (Revenue, Occupancy, Active Students) for a specific hall or across all my halls.

 **Acceptance Criteria:**
+1. Dashboard includes dropdown to select specific hall or "All Halls" aggregate view
-1. Display Total Seats, Occupancy %, and Current Revenue
+2. Display Total Seats, Occupancy %, and Current Revenue (for selected hall or all halls)
-2. Show graphical, real-time seat map occupancy
+3. Show graphical, real-time seat map occupancy for selected hall
+4. All Halls view shows aggregated metrics across owner's study halls

 **Related Stories:**
 - Story 1.1: Dashboard Overview Page (Frontend)